1. Academic Validation

 Abstract

 Friedreich ataxia (FRDA) is an inherited neurodegenerative disorder for which there is no cure or approved treatment.
 It is characterized by the loss or impaired activity of frataxin protein, which is involved in the biogenesis of iron-sulfur clusters.
 Our previous studies suggested that cell death in FRDA may involve Ferroptosis, an iron-dependent form of cell death requiring lipid peroxidation.
-Based on reports that oleic acid acts as a Ferroptosis inhibitor, we evaluated whether it, other fatty acids, and fatty acid derivatives could rescue viability in cellular models of FRDA.
+Based on reports that oleic acid acts as a Ferroptosis inhibitor, we evaluated whether it, Other fatty acids, and fatty acid derivatives could rescue viability in cellular models of FRDA.
 We identified a trifluoromethyl alcohol analog of oleic acid that was significantly more potent than oleic acid itself.
 Further evaluation indicated that the effects were stereoselective, although a specific molecular target has not yet been identified.
 This work provides a potential starting point for therapeutics to treat FRDA, as well as a valuable probe molecule to interrogate FRDA pathophysiology.

 Keywords